Public asked to swear allegiance to King out loud during ceremony – latest

-Coronation news – latest: Public asked to swear allegiance to King out loud during ceremony
+Coronation news – latest: Public asked to swear allegiance to King as Thomas Markle gives interview about Meghan

-Buckingham Palace has announced new information as we approach 6 May
+Buckingham Palace has announced new information as we approach the coronatioon of King Charles III and Queen Camilla on Saturday 6 May

 Hugh Grant arrives at High Court ahead of Prince Harry’s privacy trial against NGN